petrelharp/pyslim/docs/metadata.md

     * `index`: the index of the trait in SLiM
     * `name`: the name in SLiM for the trait
     * `type`: additive, multiplicative, or logistic
+    * `baselineOffsetFromUser`: a value added to all traits
+    * `baselineOffsetFromSubstitutions`: the total effect of all substitutions on the traits at the time the tree sequence was saved
-    * `baselineOffset`, `baselineAccumulation`: a value added to all traits, and whether the effect of substitutions accumulate in that value
+    * `baselineAccumulation`: whether the effect of substitutions accumulate in that value
     * `directFitnessEffect`: whether the trait has a direct effect on fitness
     * `individualOffsetMean`, `individualOffsetSD`: parameters governing the individual-level offsets (i.e., "environment" effects)